Drug lord: Modern drug lords

-In modern times, it is still common for drug lords to control local and regional governments, although this phenomena is not as common as it was in the past.
-For example, Ismael "El Mayo" Zambada currently holds de facto control over the Mexican state of Durango, by contributing donations to political campaigns during gubernatorial elections and assassinating political candidates who reject his donations, and through bribing and intimidating the Durango State Police.
-As of early 2023, he has never been arrested or incarcerated.
+In developing countries, it is still common for drug lords to control local and regional governments, although this phenomenon is not as common as it was in the past.
+For example, Ismael "El Mayo" Zambada held de facto control over the Mexican state of Durango, by contributing donations to political campaigns during gubernatorial elections, along with assassinating political candidates who rejected his donations, and through bribing and intimidating the Durango State Police.
+As of early 2023, he had never been arrested or incarcerated.
+He was, however, arrested in 2024.

-In recent times, drug lords seldom control local and regional governments, having less influence over their surroundings and their ability to continue to run their businesses from jail.
+In developed countries, drug lords seldom control local and regional governments; they also have less influence over their surroundings, and their ability to continue to run their businesses, upon being arrested and incarcerated.
+Unlike developing countries, developed countries have stronger rule of law and do not suffer from nearly as much corruption.
+Hence, it is difficult for drug lords to operate in developed countries, such as the United States or Canada, in modern times.
+However, it is still relatively common for drug lords and drug cartels to operate with certain levels of impunity in developing countries, especially Latin American countries, such as Colombia, Venezuela, Brazil, and Mexico, in modern times.

 Another trend that has been emerging in the last decade is a willingness of local authorities to cooperate with foreign nations, most notably the U.S., in an effort to apprehend and incarcerate drug lords.
 Recently, especially in the last five years, countries have been more willing to extradite their drug lords to face charges in other countries, an act that not only benefits them directly but also gives them favor with foreign governments.
 Mexico extradited 63 drug dealers to the U.S. in 2006.
 However, extradition may be prohibited if the person faces either the death penalty or a life sentence without the possibility of parole.
 Nevertheless, such efforts have failed to curb the rise of new drug lords because of widespread corruption in foreign countries, especially Latin American countries.
+Today, there are also many drug lords in Latin America, who have never been extradited, and continue to operate with impunity.